 Kimberly Walker (Heather Chandler) utters the immortal line, "Did you have a brain tumor for breakfast?".
 Tragically, Walker herself died of just that, 12 years later at the age of only 32.
 What makes it doubly uncomfortable are the scenes with Heather Chandler's death and funeral and, later, the appearance of her ghost in a dream sequence.

-Also, the character Peter Dawson prays he will never commit suicide.
+The character Peter Dawson prays he will never commit suicide.
 His actor, Jeremy Applegate, committed suicide on March 23, 2000.

 The plotline about Heather Duke being the new Alpha Bitch can be like this due to the fact that Shannen Doherty was fired from two high-profile series, Beverly Hills 90210 and Charmed, due to her poor relations with her fellow cast members.